paritytech/secret-store/README.md

 # secret-store
-This is Parity Secret Store implementation.
+This is Parity Secret Store.
 Detailed information about the solution can be found on [Parity wiki](https://wiki.parity.io/Secret-Store)

 The entry point for the library is the method for launching new key server instance: